btraumuller/hotel-booking-app/README.md

 - Node.js
 - Typescript/Javascript

-As the course was built in 2021, I have adapted what I learned so that the application could use React 18 and the latest version of Redux Toolkit.
-The course only utilized JavaScript so I modified it to include Typescript as well.
+As the course was built in 2021, I have adapted what was being learned to React 18 and the latest version of Redux Toolkit.
+The course only utilized JavaScript as well so I modified the front-end to include Typescript.